SFU-CMPT-201/lecture-notes/01-tour.md

 * A modern CPU can run in one of those two modes at a given moment.
 * Kernel mode allows full privilege and full access to the hardware.
 * User mode is more restricted than kernel mode.
-It cannot run certain instructions (e.g., instructions that allow access to certain parts of hardware).
+It cannot run certain instructions (e.g., instructions that allow direct access to hardware).
 It also cannot access certain regions of memory set by the code that runs in kernel mode.
 * This is different from normal user vs. super user.
 A super user is still a user, but with full administrative privileges.
 A super user can do things that a normal user isn't allowed to do and run programs that a normal user isn't allowed to run.

 ### The Linux Kernel Map